How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 More Keys to Find Great Property Deals include leveraging your networks.
 In addition to your local agent, making connections with bank credit officers and other professionals closely linked to the financial services industry may offer great value in your search for investment properties.

 The importance of networking cannot be overstated.
 To sell, you need to create and hold the trust of your buyers.
 So your networks become the most important asset you own because they already know you.
-These include professionals working within the same industry from realtors to property surveyors, tenants, contractors, lawyers, accountants, other investors like yourself, financial services practitioners and many more.
+These include professionals working within the same industry, from realtors to property surveyors, tenants, contractors, lawyers, accountants, other investors like yourself, financial services practitioners and many more.

 #5.
 Investment Opportunities Hiding in Plain Sight